-The first additional purchase one should make is to acquire a semi-automatic battle rifle.
+The first additional purchase one should make is to acquire a semi-automatic rifle.
 I advise this for two reasons, one is the versatility the rifle offers and the second is due to the current political environment.
-If any weapon type is likely to be banned in the future, it will be the semi-auto battle rifle.
+If any weapon type is likely to be banned in the future, it will be the semi-automatic rifle.
 It is often the poster child example of an “evil” gun that anti-gunners use to justify additional firearms restrictions.
 You never know when future legislation will be enacted.
-Get one now while you still can!
+Get one now while you still can.

 There are advantages and disadvantages for each weapon system.
 The AK-47 shoots a more powerful bullet and may be somewhat more reliable than the AR-15 under battlefield conditions.
-It is also about half the price, being available for under $500.
+It once was a cheaper option, but in the current market, the low end AR-15 rifles are often cheaper than the average AK-47.
 The AR-15 is lighter, has less recoil, is more ergonomic and more accurate.
 Either weapon will serve you well.
-If money is an issue, you are worried about reliability in very dirty or wet conditions, or you want a bullet that will shoot through intermediate barriers; choose the AK-47.
+If you are worried about reliability in very dirty or wet conditions, or you want a bullet that will shoot through intermediate barriers; choose the AK-47.
 If you want more accuracy, a lighter weapon, or the ability to better customize your rifle, choose the AR-15.

 When buying an AR-15, you should look for a couple of worthwhile features.
-First, get a rifle with a removable carry handle (often called the A-3 model).
+First, get a rifle with a removable carry handle (often called the A-3 model) or flat top.
 The removable carry handle has sights, but can be removed if you want to later install an optic like a red dot sight or scope.
 The A-3 models give you the ability to do use open sights or optics.